-The biggest spike of activity was observed on September 8, with over two thousand attacks.
-After the initial wave, the activity dropped to about five hundred attacks daily.
-The most targeted region is Latin America, with Brazil leading the pack (20%), not only for TVs, smartphones, tablets and Android TV boxes, but also for TV sticks from Amazon and Xiaomi.
+However, the main distribution channel seems to be websites spreading malicious apps with names such as MagisTV, Tele Latino, and YouCine.
+These are offered not only for TVs, smartphones, tablets and Android TV boxes, but also for TV sticks from Amazon and Xiaomi.

 Upon installation, these apps offer streaming services and pirated content that can be accessed for free, on trial, or with a premium account.
 From the user's perspective, the app provides all the promised features and content without any obvious signs of malicious activity.
 Moreover, paying for the premium subscription lowers the willingness of a victim to voluntarily remove the malware from the device.